crosswalk-project/crosswalk-github-webhooks/README.md

 the signal handlers, as we would otherwise block critical sections of the code.
 Instead, we rely on custom commands that are run at any later time to do any sort of required processing.

+For example, one could have a cron job that calls

+    python manage.py sync_trybot_status

+to update the pull request status on GitHub every N minutes.